Protalix BioTherapeutics Inc. (PLX) Shares Up Despite Recent Market Volatility

-Protalix BioTherapeutics Inc. (AMEX: PLX)’s stock price has increased by 2.75 compared to its previous closing price of 1.82.
-Despite this, the company has seen a gain of 19.87% in its stock price over the last five trading days.
+Protalix BioTherapeutics Inc. (AMEX: PLX)’s stock price has increased by 4.80 compared to its previous closing price of 2.05. however, the company has experienced a 14.89% increase in its stock price over the last five trading days.

 Is It Worth Investing in Protalix BioTherapeutics Inc. (AMEX: PLX) Right Now?